-Refer to Accounting policies for consolidated financial statements and Note 15
+Refer to Accounting policies for consolidated financial statements and Note 12

-Goodwill in the group's balance sheet amounted to EUR 934.6 million as of 31 December.
-As such, goodwill represents 59 % of total assets in the balance sheet.
-The balance has significantly decreased during the financial year due to divestments.
+Goodwill in the group's balance sheet amounted to EUR 936 million as of 31 December, 2018.

-Goodwill is not amortized but is subject to annual impairment testing.
+Goodwill is not amortised but tested at least once a year for possible impairment.
 For the purpose of impairment testing, goodwill has been allocated to three cash flow generating units (CGU):

-- Sanoma Media Finland, goodwill of EUR 78 million - Sanoma Media BeNe, goodwill of EUR 581 million - Sanoma Learning, goodwill of EUR 276 million.
+- Sanoma Media Finland, goodwill of EUR 83 - Sanoma Media Netherlands, goodwill of EUR 576 million - Sanoma Learning, goodwill of EUR 277 million.

 The goodwill impairment testing is carried out by determining the present value of future cash flows of the CGUs.
-This assessment involves considerable judgment with respect to assumptions used in the cash flow projections specifically relating to the longterm growth rate, profitability level and discount rate.
+This assessment involves considerable management judgment with respect to assumptions used in the cash flow projections specifically relating to the long-term growth rate, profitability level and discount rate.

-The valuation of goodwill is considered a key audit matter due to its financial significance as well as due to the high degree of management judgement involved in the valuation.
+The valuation of goodwill is considered a key audit matter due to its financial significance as well as due to the management judgement involved in the valuation.
+Our audit procedures included, for example, the following: